 Vintage Hankies When I was in first grade, we had hanky checks every morning.
 When Mrs. Clemen called for our hankies, we raised them up in the air, so she could see.
 If we forgot our hanky, we were told to stand in the front of the class.
 I never had a fancy hanky like my grandmother Daw, but I tried darn hard to never forget my plain white one.
 Heidi's Wedding Day On my daughter's wedding day, I gave each of her bridesmaids one of my grandmother's hankies.
 I teased that it was an emotional day and we all needed our hankies.
 I gave Leigh Anne a hanky, too.
 Leigh Anne was the officiant.
-She is also Heidi's childhood friends from the age of 4.
-Each of these five girls mean so much to me.
-They have all played an important role in Heidi's life.
+She and Heidi have also been childhood friends, from the age of 4.
+These five girls mean so much to me.
+They've all played an important role in Heidi's life.
 It seemed like a fun gift.
-Put to Use Leigh Anne handed Heidi a hanky during the ceremony and the maid of honor is seen sniffling into hers.
+Put to Use Little did I know, the hankies would be put to good use.
+Some of the girls got teary as they pulled the hankies from the bags.
+Heidi laughed that she needed her hanky before the "First Look".
+Leigh Anne handed Heidi a hanky during the ceremony and the maid of honor is seen sniffling into hers.

 I've always loved those hankies since my grandmother let me raid her collection.
 But I love them more, knowing they have good homes!